issalig/misc/cpcz80adventures.md

 If we want to check what is doing we can go to WinAPE Debugger and select Memory->Any Rom->UpperROM and select slot 5.

 ### Model ROM
 At this moment you may be tired of the Hello World example.
-While it is a good example to start learning I feel it is moment for more useful thing.
+While it is a good example to start learning I feel it is moment for including more advanced things.
 So let's add model check capability to our ROM
 I will borrow again some code from Amstrad diagnostics, in particular the the model detection function can be found on (https://github.com/llopis/amstrad-diagnostics/blob/main/src/Model.asm)

-I will not detail all the functions but I will describe the language detection.
-The good old known boot message is Amstrad 128K Microcomputer (v3) for a CPC6128 with English layout, thus being **v** for version in English ROM, **s** for Spanish and **f** for French.
-The digit **3** will be present in CPC6128, **2** for 664 and **1** for our lovely coloured CPC464.
+The language detection is done by analizing the good old known boot message that for and English CPC 6128 is *Amstrad 128K Microcomputer (v3)*, being **v** for version in English ROM, **s** for Spanish and **f** for French.
+The model can be detected by checking the digit next to the language letter and is expeected to be **1** for our lovely colored-keys CPC 464, **2** for 664 and **3** for CPC6128.

-Thus the trick is to go to the address where this message resides and check it.
+And now the trick is to go to the address where this message resides and check it and according to http://cpctech.cpc-live.com/docs/os.asm or even inspecting the ROM with WinAPE Debugger Memory->Any Rom->Lower and look for "Microcomputer" or just a simple hexviewer.
+Thus, layout letter is found at &069e and model is the next byte at &069f.

-The system code for the boot message of CPC6128 is the following
+Machine name can be get by inspecting LK1-LK3 internal switches and code is found at &0723

 ```asm
 ;;======================================================================